Remote Disc Explained

 - Insert a CD or DVD into the optical drive of the sharing computer.

 - On your Mac, open Finder and look for Remote Disc under the Devices section.
-You should see the shared drive listed there.
+The shared drive should be listed there.

-- Click on the shared drive to access its contents as if it were connected directly to your Mac.
+- Click on the shared drive to access its contents directly connected to your Mac.

 Limitations: